-We continue with the series of posts dedicated to the ESP8266 and ESP32 seeing how to serve a correctly structured Rest API from an ESP8266.
+We continue with the series of posts dedicated to ESP8266 and ESP32 by seeing how to serve a properly structured REST API from an ESP8266.

-In the previous post we saw how to consume a Rest API acting as a client.
-We remember that the Rest API has become a standard in web communication in which, in a very summarized way, actions are transmitted through HTTP requests and we use the Json format for data exchange.
+In the previous post, we saw how to consume a REST API acting as a client.
+Let’s remember that the REST API has become a standard in Web communication where, in a very summarized way, actions are transmitted through HTTP requests and we use the JSON format for data exchange.

-Just as we learned in the previous post how to connect to an existing Rest API, for example, on another server, to be able to perform actions from the ESP8266, it is interesting that when the ESP8266 acts as a server it provides its own Rest API as a form of communication.
+Just as in the previous post we learned to connect to an existing REST API, for example, on another server, to perform actions from the ESP8266, it is interesting that when the ESP8266 acts as a server it provides its own REST API as a form of communication.

-That is precisely what we are going to dedicate this post to, configuring an ESP8266 as a server for a Rest API, interpreting the requests and their data to execute actions, and exchanging information using the Arduino Json library that we saw in this post.
+This is precisely what we are going to dedicate this post to: configuring an ESP8266 as a REST API server, interpreting requests and their data to execute actions, and exchanging information using the Arduino Json library that we saw in this post.

-For example, we could return the data from a temperature or humidity sensor.
-Or perform actions such as moving a robot, or activating a mechanism.
-Or even, simply communicating and exchanging information with another device, such as a Raspberry PI or even another ESP8266.
+For example, we could return data from a temperature or humidity sensor.
+Or execute actions like moving a robot or activating a mechanism.
+Or even, simply communicate and exchange information with another device, such as a Raspberry PI or even another ESP8266.

-Basically, we are going to emulate the Rest API that we use in all the posts, which is available in this link in Node.js version, and that we used as a server in the previous post where the ESP8266.
+Basically, we are going to emulate the REST API we use in all the posts, which is available at this link in Node.js version, and which we used as a server in the previous post where the ESP8266 was the client.

 The code here starts to be somewhat advanced.
-In reality, we will see that it is not so difficult.
-But it is interesting that you have read and well read the previous tutorials about the ESP8266.
+Actually, we are going to see that it is not so difficult.
+But it is interesting that you have read and well understood the previous tutorials about the ESP8266.

-Our main program code is really simple, as usual
+Our main program code ends up being really simple, as usual.

 #include <ESP8266WiFi.h>